 Water flushes out the body, and helps prevent common pregnancy problems such as:

 It also prevents dehydration.
 Dehydration is a main contributor to:

 Contrary to popular belief, if feet and ankles are swollen, drinking more water can actually help!
 Fluid retention can result from not drinking enough since your body hangs on to more fluid if it senses dehydration.

 During the third trimester it is especially important to drink plenty of water!
 Dehydration can trigger contractions that can lead to preterm labor.

 Although drinking plenty of water during pregnancy has numerous benefits, special attention must be paid to the quality of water you consume.
 There are certain contaminants found in untreated tap and bottled water that can pose health risks to pregnant women.
 Examples are E. Coli, Pesticides, Industrial Chemicals, Lead, Nitrates and Nitrites, and Arsenic.
 Lead exposure during pregnancy and childhood can reduce cognitive function, lower IQ, and increase attention-related behavioral problems.
 High levels of Nitrates and Nitrites can link to thyroid dysfunction in pregnant women.
 This can cause pregnancy complications, reduce IQ scores, and have other neuro-developmental problems in children.
 High levels of Arsenic, which is mostly found in Well Water, can increase the risk of a miscarriage, birth defects and preterm birth.

 Hydration is very important during pregnancy.
 Ensuring water you consume is safe and pure is crucial for setting the foundation for a healthy life outside the womb.

-Contact us today and find out more about how a Water Treatment Equipment can help protect mommies-to-be and their developing babies!
+Contact us today and find out more about how Best Water Solutions can help protect mommies-to-be and their developing babies!

-One of our Water Specialist will answer your questions and assist you in making the decision that is in your best interest.
+One of our Water Specialists will answer your questions and assist you in making the decision that is in your best interest.